OctopusDeploy/docs/docs/support/process-dumps.md

 1. Note where the file is saved (generally in your temp folder).

 :::warning
-When capturing a process dump for **Tentacle.exe**, please make sure to also capture any child **Calamari.exe** processes.
-To do this follow the process below:
+When capturing a process dump for **Tentacle.exe**, please also capture any child **Calamari.exe** processes.
+To do this, follow the process below.
 :::

 Task manager does not do a great job of capturing child processes such as the Calamari.exe process associated with Tentacle.exe.
 To allow the correct capture of a child process for a tentacle: